 Beyond our growing research agenda, we were thrilled to team up with Australian Environmental Grantmakers Network and GiveOUT to deliver a masterclass as part of the recent Philanthropy Australia Conference on how to apply different lenses to giving – taking the evidence, considering intersectionality, and transforming insights into tangible action on gender.

-This past month has also seen Australians Investing In Women (AIIW) welcome a new board member, Professor Doug Hilton AO; and a new team member, Elle Spring, to take on the role of Communications and Engagement Manager.
+This past month has also seen Australians Investing In Women (AIIW) welcome a new board member, Professor Doug Hilton AO; and a new team member to take on the role of Communications and Engagement Manager.

 This is an exciting time for AIIW as we grow our capacity to strengthen society and advance gender equality by increasing investment in women and girls.